John Ghindia: Coaching career

 After graduating from Michigan, Ghindia worked as a math teacher.
 He taught math for 33 years at Lincoln Park High School, Ecorse High School, and Henry Ford Community College.
 In July 1953, he accepted the position of head coach of all sports at St. Patrick High School in Wyandotte, Michigan.
 He was the school's first full-time coach, coaching football, basketball and baseball.
 Ghindia coached all sports at St. Pat's 1951-1958 compiling a record of 192-92-1 (tie).
 St Pat's won the Detroit Catholic League Championship in 1952.
 Ghindia's 1956 baseball team was undefeated and beat Austin High School, led by Dave DeBusschere, at Tiger/Briggs Stadium to win the Detroit Catholic Championship.

 Ghindia later served as a tennis and ice hockey (one year, State Runner-up) coach at Ecorse High School in his home town of Ecorse, Michigan.
 He coached the Ecorse High School tennis team from 1964 to 1986, leading the team to a number of league and regional championships and compiling a record of 251-82.
 Ghindia retired from teaching in 1986.

 Ghindia also served as the Director of the Ecorse Recreation Department for 16 years starting in 1956.
-The Ecorse Parks & Recreation program offered hundreds of kids from 14 parks throughout the city the opportunity to enjoy fun field trips such as BoB-Lo Island Amusement Park, Detroit Tiger baseball games, Detroit Zoo, and other exciting outings.
-In Ecorse he co-hosted an annul Winter Carnival and July 4 Festival.
-All at no charge!
+The Ecorse Parks & Recreation program offered hundreds of kids from 14 parks throughout the city the opportunity to go on field trips such as BoB-Lo Island Amusement Park, Detroit Tiger baseball games, Detroit Zoo, and other outings.
+In Ecorse, he co-hosted an annual Winter Carnival and July 4 Festival with no charges.
 He used his position as recreation director to particularly promote youth sports in the Ecorse community.
-He helped pioneer the youth hockey programs for boys and girls in the Downriver area of metropolitan Detroit.
-Everything was provided free of costs!
-Everything!
-For the grown-ups, Ecorse provided a Touch Football League, Softball League, and Senior Citizen Program.
+He also helped pioneer the youth hockey programs for boys and girls in the Downriver area of metropolitan Detroit.
+Everything was provided free of costs.
+For adults, Ecorse provided a Touch Football League, Softball League, and Senior Citizen Program.
 Under Ghindia's watch, Ecorse built the first outdoor ice rink in the Downriver Detroit area in 1957.
 In 1968, he led the conversion of Ecorse's Ice Rink into an indoor facility.
 Lastly, Ecorse held one of the largest Hockey and Softball annual tournaments in the midwest.

 Ghindia has been inducted into the Michigan Catholic High School Hall of Fame, Michigan High School Coaches Hall of Fame, Michigan Tennis Hall of Fame, and Michigan High School Officials Hall of Fame.